THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 4-Stage National Fuel Plan.
 Excise HALVED.
 Free public transport.

 Four-stage National Fuel Security Plan announced.
-Fuel excise halved from 52.6c to 20.6c/L (1 Apr–30 Jun) — the actual CPI-indexed figure.
+Fuel excise halved from 52.6c to 20.6c/L (1 Apr–30 Jun).
 Heavy vehicle road user charge cut to zero.
 VIC makes all public transport free through April.
 TAS free to July.

 "We're making fuel cheaper today because we understand that Australians are under serious pressure." — PM Albanese